Equal Opportunity and Civil Rights

 - NIFA Limited English Proficiency Guidelines

 Civil Rights Compliance Reviews are the heart of the system of determining how well benefits and services are delivered by NIFA's recipients in compliance with Title VI.
 The reviews are made to make recommendations for policy changes and to improve program delivery to all.
-NIFA ensures that state land-grant university partners (for their research and extension programs) comply with Title VI of the Civil Rights Act of 1964, which prohibits discrimination in federally assisted programs, and Title VII of the Civil Rights Act of 1964, which prohibits discrimination in federal employment practices.
+NIFA ensures that state land-grant university partners (for their research and extension programs) comply with Title VI of the Civil Rights Act of 1964(link is external), which prohibits discrimination in federally assisted programs, and Title VII of the Civil Rights Act of 1964(link is external), which prohibits discrimination in federal employment practices.
 Onsite compliance reviews are conducted annually in approximately 10 states, including 40 Extension counties and state Extension offices.

 The Civil Rights Compliance Reviews produce information needed for NIFA to submit civil rights reports to NIFA administration and USDA on a regular basis.
 NIFA also manages complaints filed by citizens who believe they have been discriminated against based on Title VI of the Civil Rights Act of 1964 in the application of state programs funded by NIFA.